gpmgo/docs/en-US/Quickstart.md

 ## gopmfile

-This file contains all the information that gopm needs, so let's see what can we do in this demo.
+This file contains all the information that gopm needs, so let's see what we can do in this demo.

 First, create `.gopmfile` in project root path:

 	$ touch .gopmfile

-Good, copy and paste following content into file:
+Good, copy and paste the following content into file:

 	[target]
 	path = demo